andrewmcgr/FlexTAP/README.md

 # Printing:

-* Use ABS or ASA, the flexures were designed and tested with these materials
+* Use ASA by preference.
+ABS will also work.
+The flexures were designed and tested with these materials. ezPC-CF can also work, but be aware that the parts will need annealing after printing as they will be too brittle otherwise.
-* Make sure your profile will handle bridges well and has good layer adhesion
+* Make sure your profile will handle bridges well and has good layer adhesion.
-* Do not use fiber-filled filament, all the examples tested were either too stiff or too brittle
+* Do not use fiber-filled ABS or ASA filament, all the examples tested were either too stiff or too brittle.
-* Use standard Voron print settings (0.2 mm layer height, at least 3 perimeters, at least 3 top/bottom layers or a shell thickness of 0.8 mm, 45% cubic infill)
+* Use standard Voron print settings (0.4 mm nozzle, 0.2 mm layer height, at least 3 perimeters, at least 3 top/bottom layers or a shell thickness of 0.8 mm, 45% cubic infill).
-* Support for the core is included, STLs are in print orientation
+* Support for the core is included, STLs are in print orientation.
 * Print and install the XOL bracket even if you will not be using the center screw, it also adds significant rigidity.
-* The X endstop bracket is only necessary if you need to mount an endstop microswitch
+* The X endstop bracket is only necessary if you need to mount an endstop microswitch.
+* Don't attempt to remove any dropped bridges or other excess material from the flexures themselves.
+It won't hurt performance, but tool damage to the flexures will.

 FlexTAP is not an especially difficult print, if you can print a StealthBurner front section or an R8 Voron TAP, this should present no particular problem.